umbraco/UmbracoDocs/umbraco-cms/fundamentals/data/relations.md

 ---
-meta.Title: "Working with Relations in Umbraco" meta.Description: "What are relations, how to create and manage them"
+meta.Title: "Working with Relations in Umbraco"
+description: "What are relations, how to create and manage them"
 ---

 # Relations